About the Journal

 – Holding stocks or shares in an organization that may in any way gain or lose financially from the publication of the article, either now or in the future.

-– Holding, or currently applying for, patents relating to the content of the manuscript.
+– Holding, or currently applying for, patents relating to the manuscript's content.

-– Receiving reimbursements, fees, funding, or salary from an organization that holds or has applied for patents relating to the content of the manuscript.
+– Receiving reimbursements, fees, funding, or salary from an organization that holds or has applied for patents relating to the manuscript's content.

 – Non-financial competing interests